MarinDoDouce13/linkedIn-RAG-study/src/README.md

 3. **Generate Skills** - Create skills section matching job requirements
 4. **Generate Education** - Create education background
 5. **Compile CV** - Combine all sections into final formatted CV

+When `description_only=True`:
+- A preliminary node validates that the description is sufficiently specific.
+If not, generation aborts and the final CV is set to `NA`.
+- Prompts in all generation nodes only use the description and extracted requirements derived from it.

 ## Configuration